Approximately 143 students finished school with a degree in Physics from 6 degree programs available in New Jersey.

 It is difficult to beat Rowan University if you wish to study Physics.
 Graduates of the physics program make around $51,509 in the first five years of working and $91,486 after their first five years of working.
 The destination of Glassboro, New Jersey, is decent for scholars who like a more tranquil, suburban region.

 Rowan University is known for a low crime rate, one of the safest schools in the U.S..Quite a few Rowan first-year students receive scholarships.
-The scorecard provides a fantastic summary of Rowan University.
+Obtain all the essential details on Rowan by viewing their scorecard.

 Seton Hall University is a wonderful option for individuals interested in a Physics major.
 Soon after getting their bachelor's degree, physics students typically earn about $56,365 in the first five years of their career.
 It is established in the suburban area of South Orange, New Jersey.